2. Mixed Wastes

 0.05 uCi of H-3 or C-14 per gram averaged over the weight of the entire animal.
 [These should be disposed properly as biohazard waste].

 Certain liquid radioactive wastes (regulated waste) may be disposed of into the sanitary sewer system.
-All liquid radioactive waste is collected by EHRS for disposal into a designated sink.
-Radioactive liquid waste is strictly prohibited from being disposed of into laboratory sinks.
+Liquid radioactive waste is collected by EHRS for disposal into a designated sink.
+Radioactive liquid waste is prohibited from being disposed of into laboratory sinks.
 (See Information on Incidental Sink